pallets/flask/docs/foreword.rst

 application.

 The main reason however why Flask is called a "microframework" is the idea to keep the core simple but extensible.
-There is database abstraction layer, no form validation or anything else where different libraries already exist that can handle that.
+There is no database abstraction layer, no form validation or anything else where different libraries already exist that can handle that.
 However Flask knows the concept of extensions that can add this functionality into your application as if it